swisspost/design-system/.changeset/polite-eggs-drive.md

 '@swisspost/design-system-styles': minor
 ---

-Adds migration secondary-classes.
-This will remove `bg-secondary`, `border-secondary` and `text-secondary`.
+Adds migration for secondary-classes, this will remove `bg-secondary`, `border-secondary` and `text-secondary`.